joanAcero/mlp-backprop-from-scratch/README.md

 The MLP is capable of performing both K-class classification (using softmax output and cross-entropy loss) and unidimensional regression (using linear output and mean squared error loss).
 Hidden layers utilize the ReLU activation function.

-A detailed theoretical report accompanying this project can be found in `report/report.pdf`.
+A detailed theoretical report containing all required background, mathematical derivations, etc. can be found in [`report/report.pdf`](https://github.com/joanAcero/mlp-from-scratch-backpropagation/blob/main/report/Report.pdf).

 ## Features